mumin16/veriaktar/README.md

 VeriAktar is a program that imports global financial data (stock exchange, indices, currencies, gold, oil, future, crypto) from Yahoo (https://finance.yahoo.com/quote) to Metastock (can be used with numerous analysis programs such as AmiBroker, NinjaTrader).
-The transfer can be provided as a loop.
+The loop option in program may be used to automatically update data.
 You can also expand your analysis by defining multiple symbols based on any symbol (Even multi multi-based: For example, reproducing symbols produced with Gold base with Index base).
 It is simple and free.

 To download: https://github.com/mumin16/veriaktar/releases